joergkrause/nyaf/docs/md/docs/lib/directives.md

 </button>
 ~~~

 The element becomes now a host element for the directive.
 One directive can be applied to many elements.
-The are isolated instances.
+They are isolated instances.
 For each occurrence of the selector a new instance of the directive class is created.

 ### Working with Host Elements

-To get access to the host the directive shall modify a property *host* is provided by the base class.
+To get access to the host the directive shall modify a property *host* that is provided by the base class.
 It's available immediately after the `super` call of the constructor and injected as a constructor parameter.
 That's mandatory.

 ~~~ts
 constructor(public host: HTMLElement) {